rookiemoment/rookiemoment/README.md

 >
 > respect my boundries:
 >
-> do not kiss or cuddle. do not push any ships onto me. idc if u think its funny is gross
+> do not kiss or cuddle. do not push any ships onto me. idc if u think its funny its gross
 >
 > overall be nice and treat me and my friendz with respect.
 -----